Bob Heise: Boston Red Sox

 Though Heise was healthy throughout the 1976 season, he saw incredibly limited action.
 Heise appeared in only 32 games, and logged just 61 plate appearances.

 On December 6, 1976, Heise was purchased by the Kansas City Royals.

 Kansas City Royals

 Heise saw limited playing time in Kansas City in 1977 (54 games played).
-He was released by the Royals in January 1978, and subsequently chose to retire from active play, at the age of 30.
+He was released by the Royals in January 1978, and subsequently retired from active play, at the age of 30.